Time management

 Difficulties with prioritising your tasks?

-Others might need more detailed planning, for example, a weekly schedule.
+Others might need more detailed planning, such as a weekly schedule.

 The weekly schedule

-A weekly schedule gives you an overview of your entire week.
+A weekly schedule provides a view of your entire week.
 It is a way to structure your tasks and organise your days effectively.

 • When do you want to start studying?
 What task will you be working on?

-• When is it time for relaxation?
-Which evening will you have time to watch Netflix?
+• When is it time for leisure activities?
+Which evening will you have time to watch your favourite series?

 Ready to make your weekly study plan?